 So what does this mean for me?

-Note: If you don’t whitelist these locations, your monitor executions may begin failing due to connectivity issues.
+Note: If you don’t allow these locations, your monitor executions might begin failing due to connectivity issues.

 What are the details of the roll-out plan for new IP addresses?